carlonluca/flashbackprism/README.md

 ## Supported Systems

 I wrote the application just for me, so I built it for Linux and Android only.
-It is written with the Qt framework, so it should be simple and quick to port it to iOS, Mac OS and Windows, but a few platform specific portions may need to be added.
+It is written with the Qt framework, but a few platform specific portions may need to be added.

+* **Linux**: everything works, but notifications arrive only when the app is running;
+* **Android**: everything should work;
+* **Windows**: untested but should work.
+Notifications arrive only when the app is running.
+* **MacOS**: untested but should work.
+Notifications arrive only when the app is running.
+* **iOS**: untested but should work.
+Notifications arrive only when the app is running.

 ## Installation